Preventing Unauthorized AI Over-Analysis by Medical Image Adversarial Watermarking: Methods

 \subsection{Transferable Adversarial Watermark}

-The information of medical diagnosis models in practical scenarios is often unknown.
-Therefore, it is crucial to assess the transferability of our watermarking method on various backbone models, in the hope that the adversarial watermark generated on the source model can also be effective on the target model.
-To enhance transferability, we employ an ensemble model during watermark generation and launch attacks on it.
-The confidence score of the $n$-th image in the ensemble model can be formulated as,
+In practice, the information about unauthorized medical image diagnosis systems is unknown, thus posing a challenge to the transferability of the adversarial watermark.
+Transferable means that adversarial watermarks generated by querying the source model can also be effective on other models.
+We select a bunch of mainstream backbone DNNs as the library of source models and evaluate the transferability of watermarking images.
+To enhance transferability, we ensemble the source model during watermark generation and launch attacks on it.
+The ensemble confidence of the image $I_n$ can be calculated as,

 where $k$ is the number of models, and $\beta$ is the weight of single model.